LiyaoTang/My-Notes/Networks/Networks.md

       ​	lots of waste of capacity (no sharing) & explicity resouce allocation $\Rightarrow$ expensive to scale

-      ​	networks need to store state (info of connection) $\Rightarrow$ multiple single-points of failure
+      ​	networks need to store state (info of connection) $\Rightarrow$ multiple single points of failure

   - Multiplexing